 While your core technology might in fact be a service starting out, you can wrap it with an online presence, digital interactions, and the administration of a true technology company.
 In short, you can act, smell, and look like a fully automated online company that employs a posse of software developers and an in-house graphic designer.

-You could use e-commerce services to accept payments and even subscriptions using “hosted payment pages” – No code required.
+You could use a customer self service portal to help users find answers and resolve their issues themselves, without them having to pick up the phone and talk to someone.
+You could also use e-commerce services to accept payments and even subscriptions using “hosted payment pages” – No code required.
 You could also let your customers interact with you through sophisticated online forms you can publish (and brand) using drag-and-drown editors.
 In addition you could build a support knowledge base and community forum.

 The list could go on forever.
 But as you can see, the internet is full of useful tools that let you conjure entire features with the click of a mouse.